 Palliative surgery for complete transposition of the great vessels.
-How dangerous is it?
-After the operation of transposition of the main arteries
+How dangerous is this?
+After surgery of transposition of the great arteries

-Congenital abnormally located vessels emanating from the ventricles of the heart pose a threat to life.
-Transposition of the great vessels is the most common congenital heart disease among other defects.
-Observing a pregnant woman can identify a problem before the baby is born, which will help plan her treatment.
+Congenital malpositioned vessels emanating from the ventricles of the heart pose a threat to life.
+Transposition great vessels- the most common congenital heart defect among other defects.
+Monitoring a pregnant woman can identify the problem before the baby is born, which will help plan its treatment.

 Features of the disease

-The correct structure provides that the pulmonary trunk exits the ventricle on the right, which is responsible for venous blood.
-Through this main vessel, blood is sent to the lungs, where it is enriched with oxygen.
-An artery protrudes from the left ventricle.
-The left half is responsible for arterial blood, which is sent to a large circle to nourish the tissues.
+The correct structure ensures that the pulmonary trunk emerges from the ventricle on the right, which is responsible for venous blood.
+Through this main vessel, the blood is sent to the lungs, where it is enriched with oxygen.
+An artery emerges from the left ventricle.
+Left half is responsible for arterial blood, which is sent to the large circle to nourish tissues.

-Transposition is a pathology when the main vessels are reversed.
-From the right ventricle, depleted blood enters the artery and a large circle.
-And from the left ventricle, the blood intended to saturate the cells with oxygen again goes in a vicious circle to the lungs.
+Transposition is a pathology when the great vessels have changed places.
+From the right ventricle, depleted blood enters the artery and systemic circle.
+And from the left ventricle, blood, intended to saturate the cells with oxygen, flows again through vicious circle into the lungs.

-Two parallel circles are obtained, where the enriched blood cannot enter the large circle, and when it enters the lungs, it is not saturated with oxygen, because it has not given it to the tissues and has not become poor.
-Venous blood in a large circle immediately creates oxygen starvation of tissues.
+The result is two parallel circles, where the enriched blood cannot enter the large circle, and when it enters the lungs, it is not saturated with oxygen, because it has not given it to the tissues and has not become depleted.
+Venous blood in a large circle immediately creates oxygen starvation fabrics.

-How are abnormal arrangements of vessels for different periods of life perceived:
+How are abnormal locations of blood vessels perceived? different periods life:

 • Baby in the womb.
-A child in the womb does not experience discomfort with such a pathology, because his blood has not yet passed a large circle and it is not vital during this period.
+The baby in the womb does not experience discomfort when similar pathology, because his blood has not yet passed through a large circle and he is not vital during this period.

-• For a born child, it is important that at least some part of the venous blood has the opportunity to receive oxygen.
-The situation is rescued by the presence of other congenital anomalies. when there is a hole in it and the blood of different ventricles can communicate with each other.
-Part of the venous blood moves to the left ventricle and is therefore involved in the small circle.
-It has the ability to receive oxygen by entering the lungs.
-Arterial blood, partially entering the right half of the heart, goes through the artery to a large circle and prevents the tissues from falling into a critical state due to hypoxia.
-Also, a partial exchange of blood between the venous and arterial circulation can be carried out due to:
+• For a born child, it is important that at least some part has the opportunity venous blood receive oxygen.
+The situation is helped by the presence of other congenital anomalies. , when there is a hole in it and the blood of different ventricles can communicate with each other.
+Part of the venous blood moves to the left ventricle and is therefore drawn into the pulmonary circulation.
+It has the opportunity to receive oxygen by entering the lungs.
+Arterial blood, partially entering the right half of the heart, goes through the artery into a large circle and prevents tissue from entering critical condition due to hypoxia.
+Also, partial exchange of blood between the venous and arterial circulation can be carried out thanks to:

 • oval window.

-At this stage, specialists determine when it is better to make an adjustment to the patient.
-Consider how long you can wait, often no more than a month.
-They take action so that the small and large circles do not happen to be completely isolated from each other.
-The child most often has a bluish color of the skin.
+At this stage, specialists determine when it is best to make adjustments to the patient.
+They consider how long they can wait, usually no more than a month.
+Actions are taken to ensure that the small and large circles do not become completely isolated from each other.
+The child most often has a bluish skin color.
 Over time, the negative effects of oxygen starvation begin to accumulate and more and more symptoms of the disease appear.

-• An adult, if the birth defects caused by this type of defect were not corrected in early childhood, cannot be viable.
+• An adult, if not corrected in early childhood birth defects caused by this type of defect cannot be viable.
 This is due to the fact that the results of the progression of the pathology accumulate in the body, leading to irreversible processes.
 There may be options if the anomaly is not very severe, but without any correction it is impossible to have a normal life expectancy.

-The medical specialists tell in more detail about the features of the disease and the main method of dealing with the transposition of the great vessels in the following video:
+Medical specialists talk in more detail about the features of the disease and the main method of combating transposition of the great vessels in the following video:

 Forms and classification

-1. incomplete transposition.
-When the main vessels depart from one ventricle, for example: the right one.
+1. Incomplete transposition.
+When the great vessels depart from one ventricle, for example: the right.

-If the vessels, by mistake of nature, have changed places, but one of them has an outlet from both ventricles.
+If the vessels, by an error of nature, have changed places, but one of them has an outlet from both ventricles.

 2. Complete transposition of the great vessels.
-This is the name of the defect when the main arteries and the pulmonary trunk have changed places.
+This is the name given to a defect when the main arteries, the artery and the pulmonary trunk, have swapped places.
 The result is two parallel circles of blood circulation.
-At the same time, the blood of the venous circulation and the arterial circulation do not communicate with each other.
+At the same time the blood venous circulation and the arterial circle do not communicate with each other.

-Difficult case.
-It helps to hold out until the correction, which makes it possible to communicate with the blood of the small and large circles.
-It persists from the perinatal period and doctors try to delay its closure until a corrective procedure.
+A difficult case.
+It helps to hold out until correction, which makes it possible for the blood of the small and great circle.
+It persists from the perinatal period, and doctors try to delay its closure until a corrective procedure is performed.

-3. Transposition of highways, which has additional malformations of physiology.
+3. Transposition of the highways, which has additional physiological defects.
 Cases are suitable here when the septum of the heart has a hole, which is a defect.
-However, this circumstance facilitates the condition of the newborn and makes it possible to survive until the corrective procedure.
+However, this circumstance makes the newborn’s condition easier and makes it possible to survive until the corrective procedure.

 4. Corrected form of transposition of the great vessels

 With this pathology, nature seems to have made a double mistake.
 As in the first case, the main main vessels are mutually displaced in places.
-And the second anomaly - the left and right ventricles are also in place of each other.
+And the second anomaly is that the left and right ventricles are also in each other’s place.
 That is, the right ventricle is located on the left and vice versa.

-This form facilitates the situation, because it does not have a strong effect on blood circulation.
-But over time, the consequences of pathology still accumulate, because the right and left ventricles are naturally created to carry different loads and it is difficult for them to replace each other.
+This form makes the situation easier because it does not have a strong effect on blood circulation.
+But over time, the consequences of the pathology still accumulate, because the right and left ventricles are naturally created to bear different loads and it is difficult for them to replace each other.

 Causes

-The incorrect arrangement of the main vessels is formed during the perinatal life of the fetus during the period when the creation of the heart and vascular system occurs.
-This is in the first eight weeks.
-Why the anomalous failure occurs is not exactly known.
+Incorrect location of the great vessels is formed during the perinatal life of the fetus during the period when the creation of the heart and vascular system occurs.
+This occurs in the first eight weeks.
+It is not known exactly why the anomalous failure occurs.

-Factors contributing to abnormal intrauterine development of organs include:
+Factors contributing to improper intrauterine development of organs include:

 • exposure of the expectant mother to influences: